Timwi/KtaneSouvenir/documentation.md

 `data` — The object passed in to the module handler.

-`questionSprite` — For non-sprite questions, this is the sprite that appears on the right of the module when the question is asked.
-For sprite questions, this is the sprite that represents the question.
+`questionSprite` — For non-sprite questions, this sprite appears to the right of the question and usually highlights a location in a grid (example: *cRule*).
+For sprite questions, this is the sprite that represents the question (example: *Technical Keypad*).

-`formattedModuleName` — Used for boss modules to specify a uniquely identifying factor for the module being asked about.
+`formattedModuleName` — Used for boss modules to specify a uniquely identifying factor for the module being asked about (example: *Forget Me Not*).
 Leave unset most of the time.

 `formatArgs` — Extra format arguments used in the question.